JAEKWANBLNR/nomoreshorts/README.md

-# nomoreshorts
+The people who fell in the youtube shorts.... use this program

-The people who fell in the youtube shorts.... use this program (For Linux, Ubuntu) I don't want to see the shorts more than 3 min...
+This program is for the Linux user